isabella232/Dynamics-Crm-Connect-Docs/source/standard-mappings/index.rst

 Standard Mappings
 ===================================================
-Sitecore Connect for Salesforce CRM comes pre-configured with data mapped from Salesforce CRM to Sitecore and from Sitecore to Salesforce CRM.
+Sitecore Connect for Microsoft Dynamics 365 for Sales comes pre-configured with data mapped from Dynamics to Sitecore and from Sitecore to Dynamics.

 This section describes these standard mappings.